ThePowerOfSwift/3D-touch-iOS-9/README.md

 # 3D-touch-iOS-9

-A simple example wot to set the icons in 3D touch mode.
+A simple example with 3D touch in iOS 9.

 ## Demo